 Payment plans are not an option if you have already missed your due date.
-If your license has been suspended or your case has been turned over to collections, your payment plan will be rejected.
+If your license has been suspended, your fine must be paid in full, or your case has been turned over to collections, your payments will be returned to you.

 Examples of Payment Plans

 If you owe $200 or more, you may send in $100 a month.
 Include name, address and citation number.
 If a receipt is needed, send a self-addressed stamped envelope.
 Payment must reach the above address within 30 days of the prior payment (due date), however, the self-payment must continue to be paid $100 per month by the date which is the day your payment is due until paid in full.

 Example: Found guilty on May 18 with a fine of $328 and given 60 days to pay.
 The due date is July 18.
 Payment of $100 must be received by July 18. $100 payment must be received by August 18, $100 payment must be received by September 18 and the balance of $28 must be paid by October 18.